 So pack your tent or bivvy bag, remember a wilderness lover’s simple rules (arrive late, leave early, pack out all rubbish with you, go to the toilet at least 50m clear of any streams and leave no trace of your visit) and prepare to go camp in the wild.

-Here is our selection of the best places for wild camping in the UK
+Here are 10 of the best places for wild camping in the UK

 Sandwood Bay, Sutherland